yangsc2222/yangsc2222.github.io/README.md

 This is <b>Shu-chao YANG's</b>  homepage.
 He would like to be called <b>Young YANG</b> also.
 Shu-chao is a Ph.D. candidate at <b><a href="http://logic.sysu.edu.cn/"><font color="3300ff">Institute of Logic and Cognition (ILC)</font> </a></b>and Department of Philosophy, <b><a href="http://www.sysu.edu.cn/2012/cn/index.htm"><font color="3300ff">Sun Yat-sen University</font></a></b>, Guangzhou, China.

-Shu-chao's research mainly falls into two areas.
-The first is about argumentation theory, mainly about informal logic, dialectic, rhetoric, general argumentation theory and some interdisciplinary research such as ethnomethodology and conversation analysis.
-The second is mainly about philosophy of science and philosophy of language.
-Also, I am interested in some classical area of philosophy, such as ethics and political philosophy.
+ Shu-chao's research mainly falls into two interdisciplinary research.
+The first is about argumentation theory from the perspective of ethnomethodology and conversation analysis.
+The second is mainly about philosophy of science.

 He is a member of the The Cantonian Association of Logic.